gavinln/angular_vm/doc/readme.txt

 8. Open the browser to the location below http://localhost:9000/

-To run express.js example
+Check for errors
-1. Change to the express example directory cd /vagrant/express/nodetest1
+1. Change to the project javascript directory cd /vagrant/js

-2. Install project dependencies for node.js
-sudo npm install --no-bin-links

-3. Start express.js server
-node app.js

-TODO: Remove mongodb setup and express.js example
+2. Check javascript code
+grunt jshint